What Percent Of Customers Leave Reviews

 Displaying Reviews To Maximize Trust And Conversion

-• Product pages: primary place—use rating summary plus recent reviews with photos.
+• Product pages: Use rating summaries plus recent reviews with photos.

-• Homepage: show recent UGC and high-level ratings to build credibility.
+• Homepage: Show recent UGC and high-level ratings.

-• Responses from your team to demonstrate active engagement.
+• Engagement: Respond to reviews publicly to demonstrate active engagement.

 Common Mistakes Merchants Make With Reviews (And How To Fix Them)

-• Over-relying on a single channel: diversify (email, SMS, inserts, loyalty).
+• Over-relying on a single channel: Diversify with email, SMS, and inserts.

-• Ignoring negative feedback: respond quickly and use it as product insight.
+• Ignoring negative feedback: Respond quickly and use it as insight.

-• Fix: consolidate into a single retention platform to streamline collection, rewards, and display.
+• Fragmented systems: Consolidate into a single retention platform to save time and remove data silos.

 How Review Programs Tie Into Broader Retention Strategies